Copywriting for lead generation poses special challenges, especially in service businesses.

 Step 2: Identify the top three concerns of your ideal clients.

 Example: “Clarence’s ideal clients had accumulated considerable wealth.
 They had achieved a comfortable lifestyle.
 They were concerned, first, that they weren’t getting the highest return on their portfolios.
 They were concerned that they would be able to send their children to college.
 And, finally, they wanted to make sure they could retire comfortably and be sure their wishes would be followed after they died.”

 Stories help your prospect realize, “Other people did this.
 Probably I can too.”

 If you’d like to work with me on creating more user-friendly copy, let’s set up a call!
 One of the most inefficient, time-consuming ways to create content is to follow the “lone ranger” mode.
 It means staying up late, wondering if the copy’s done or you need to tweak more.
 It means working on content yet not generating leads.
 And sometimes it means finding the best story to tell (and the best way to share it).
-Go here to see my consulting options and take the first step.
+Why wait?
+Go here to learn more about how we might work together on your next project.

 ==> Or if you’re into DIY, check out my Udemy course, Copywriting For Non-Copywriters.
 Use this link to get a 56% discount.